5 Reasons to Invest in an Income Property

 If you intend to place tenants in your investment property, you will be able to receive rental income.
 Any money left after paying your expenses will be money in your pocket.

-Suppose you have one tenant whose rent $1,100 a month and your PITI mortgage payment is $700 a month.
-Thus, subtracting $700 from $1100 will leave you with $400 to go into your pocket each month, right?
-Not exactly.
+Suppose you have a tenant whose rent $1,100 a month and your PITI mortgage payment is $700 a month.
+Thus, subtracting $700 from $1100 will leave you with $400 to go into your pocket each month.

-From this $1,100, you will want to assume about 5% in monthly maintenance costs and 5% in vacancy costs.
-Therefore, you will put $110 into a designated bank account each month to deal with maintenance issues and potential vacancy costs.
-When all is said and done, you will have about $290 each month going directly into your pocket!
+From this $1,100, assume about 5% in monthly maintenance costs and 5% in vacancy costs.
+Therefore, you should put $110 into a designated bank account each month to deal with maintenance issues and potential vacancy costs.
+When all is said and done, you will have about $290 each month in gross profit.

 $1,100 (monthly rent)